-1) ENVIRONMENTAL CONSULTANT AND/OR ENVIRONMENTAL CONTROL OFFICER

-The work described in this Method Statement, if carried out according to the methodology described, is satisfactorily mitigated to prevent avoidable environmental harm:
+The work des cribed in this Method \$ NT AND/OR ENVIRONMENTAL CONTROL OFFICER Statement, if carried out according to the methodology to prevent avoidable environmental harm:

 (Signed) (Print name)

-(Signed)

-(Print name)

-Dated: \\\\\

-2) PERSON UNDERTAKING THE WORKS

-I understand the contents of this Method Statement and the scope of the works required of me.
-I further understand that this Method Statement may be amended on application to other signatories and that the ECO will audit my compliance with the contents of this Method Statement

 (Signed) (Print name)

-Dated: \\\\\
+Dated:

-3) EAGLE TOWERS

-The works described in this Method Statement are approved.
+I understand me.
+I further u understand that this Mo WORKS ethod Statement and the scope of the works required of ethod Statement may be amended on application to other addition my compliance with the contents of this Method

 (Signed) (Print name)

-(Designation)

 Dated:

-4) APPROVING AUTHORITY

-The works described in this Method Statement are approved.
+3) ATLAS TO The works de Statement are approved.

 (Signed) (Print name) (Designation)

+Dated:

+NG AUTHORITY scribed in this Method Statement are approved.

+(Signed) (Print name) (Designation)

-Dated: \\\\\
+Dated: